 Get Permanent Solutions for Hyperpigmentation

 If you want hyperpigmentation and Melasma treatment in Toronto, visit the Anti Aging Toronto Clinic.
 Serving our GTA clients and located only a few blocks south of the 401, we use the latest clinical methods to provide high-quality anti-aging skin and body care for our clients, including the Spectra Carbon Laser Peel treatment for hyperpigmentation.
 We support and advise our patients to help them make informed and appropriate decisions about their skin, health, and body confidence, and we strive to provide the best skin rejuvenation services in the city.
-To learn more about our skin care treatments and services, like our Melasma removal, or to book your appointment today, contact us at 416.546.4664, or e-mail us at info@AntiAgingToronto.ca.
+To learn more about our skin care treatments and services, like our Melasma removal, or to book your appointment today, contact us at 416.546.4664or by email at info@AntiAgingToronto.ca.
 Feel free to visit our skincare clinic in Toronto to speak with our specialists.